j0shmillar/mcu-nn-eval/README.md

 ### This repo accompanies our paper, "[Benchmarking Ultra-Low-Power μNPUs](https://arxiv.org/abs/2503.22567)", accepted at [The 31st International Conference on Mobile Computing and Networking](https://www.sigmobile.org/mobicom/2025/).

-This repo includes a model compiler wrapper and deployment pipeline for a variety of MCU-scale neural processing units (µNPUs).
+This repo wraps model compilers/toolchains and provides a unified deployment path for a variety of MCU-scale NPUs (µNPUs).
 It automates model export, quantization, compilation, and deployment code generation using platform-specific toolchains, all from a single Torch-based source model.

 ---